3forges/pesto-api/README.pesto.md

 ```

-* Then  i modified the sorurce code to pick a  first env.  var. :
+* Then I modified the sorurce code to pick a  first env.  var. :

 ```bash
 export PESTO_DBNAME=pesto